aasantos/SVModels/ReadMe.txt

-This code estimate SV models through Bayesian estimation methods with posterior distribution for the parameters approximated through MCMC simulations.
+This code estimates SV models through Bayesian estimation methods with posterior distribution for the parameters approximated through MCMC simulations.